-PAYMENT OF LEAVE ENTITLEMENTS/RESERVATIONS, COMPENSATORY HOURS AND HOLIDAY ALLOWANCE
+PAYMENT OF LEAVE ENTITLEMENTS/RESERVATIONS, COMPENSATORY HOURS AND HOLIDAY ALLOWANCE.

-- 1. Reservations for days' holiday, public holidays, short-term leave/special leave are not paid every week/month/period, but reserved until the agency worker takes said leave. - 2.
+- 1. Reservations for days' holiday, public holidays, short-term leave/special leave are not paid every week/month/period, but reserved until the agency worker takes said leave. - a.
 If the agency work employment contract with agency clause ends and no new agency work employment contract is entered into, reservations for days' holiday, public holidays, short-term leave/special leave and holiday allowance not yet paid will be paid in the next payment period.
-The same applies to the accrued compensatory hours.
-If no entitlement to effective wage has been acquired for a period of six weeks while the agency work employment contract continues, reservations for days' holiday over and above the statutory minimum, public holidays, short-term leave/special leave, holiday allowance and accrued compensatory hours not yet paid are paid out during the next payment period.
-The same applies to the accrued compensatory hours. - 3.
+The same applies to the accrued compensatory hours. - b.
+If no entitlement to effective wage has been acquired for a period of six weeks while the agency work employment contract continues, reservations for days' holiday over and above the statutory minimum, public holidays, short-term leave/special leave, holiday allowance and accrued compensatory hours not yet paid are paid out during the next payment period. - c.
+If an agency work employment contract with agency clause is followed by an agency work employment contract without agency clause, the reservations for days' holiday, short-term leave/special leave and birth leave are paid out. - 3.
 Contrary to paragraph 2, the agency worker and the employment agency can agree in writing that any unpaid reservations and/or compensatory hours are paid out within eighteen weeks after the end of the agency work employment contract and/or after no right to effective wage has been acquired anymore.
 This can only be agreed on and applied if judicial and/or administrative fines can still result from the work. - 4.
 The reserved holiday allowance is paid to the agency worker in the month of May or in the first week of June at the latest. - 5.
 If the agency worker takes a holiday and is not present due to holiday for at least seven consecutive calendar days, the employment agency pays the accrued holiday allowance earlier, if so requested. - 6.
 At the request of the agency worker, the employment agency and the agency worker can agree that the following benefits are paid periodically in money, instead of being reserved for: - > days' holiday over and above the statutory minimum; - > short-term leave/special leave; - > public holidays, provided that the employment agency makes reservations for this and has opted out of the option of Article 27, paragraph 3 under b.; and/or - > holiday allowance.

-- 7. The holiday allowance is paid to the agency worker in the month of May or in the first week of June at the latest. - 8.
-If the agency worker takes a holiday and is not present due to holiday for at least seven consecutive calendar days, the employment agency pays the accrued holiday allowance earlier, if so requested. - 9.
+7. The holiday allowance is paid to the agency worker in the month of May or in the first week of June at the latest.

+- 8. If the agency worker takes a holiday and is not present due to holiday for at least seven consecutive calendar days, the employment agency pays the accrued holiday allowance earlier, if so requested. - 9.
 At the request of the agency worker, the employment agency and the agency worker can agree that the following benefits are paid periodically in money: - > days' holiday over and above the statutory minimum; and/or - > holiday allowance.

-CHAPTER 5 SUSTAINABLE EMPLOYABILITY
+CHAPTER 6 SUSTAINABLE EMPLOYABILITY